-The order of the Miscellaneous Symbols is completely arbitrary, but an attempt has been made to keep like symbols together and to group subsets of them into meaningful orders.
-Some of these subsets include weather and astronomical symbols, pointing hands, religious and ideological symbols, the Yijing (I Ching) trigrams, planet and zodiacal symbols, chess pieces, card suits, musical dingbats, and recycling symbols.
+The order of symbols in these blocks is arbitrary, but an attempt has been made to keep like symbols together and to group subsets of them into meaningful orders.
+Some of these subsets include weather and astronomical symbols, pointing hands, religious and ideological symbols, the Yijing (I Ching) trigrams, planet and zodiacal symbols, game symbols, musical dingbats, and recycling symbols.
 (For other moon phases, see the circle-based shapes in the Geometric Shapes block.)